 Shortened Sales Cycle: A hot prospect has already autonomously completed 60-70% of the buyer’s journey.
 The average sales cycle goes from 90-120 days (cold prospect) to 15-30 days (hot prospect), significantly accelerating revenue generation.

-Higher Closing Rate: Industry data shows that a correctly identified and handled hot prospect has a closing rate of 40-60%, compared to 10-15% for a standard SQL.
-This difference is due to the perfect alignment between urgent need and proposed solution.
+Higher Closing Rates: Industry data shows that a correctly identified and handled hot prospect has a closing rate of 40-60%, compared to 10-15% for a standard SQL.
+This difference is explained by the perfect alignment between urgent need and proposed solution.

 Revenue Predictability: A pipeline primarily composed of hot prospects allows for reliable sales forecasts.
 The high probability of conversion turns opportunities into predictable revenue, facilitating business planning.